Laboratory Jobs at University of Miami with Visa Sponsorship

 Which visa types are commonly used for Laboratory roles at University of Miami?

 University of Miami sponsors several visa categories for laboratory staff.
 H-1B is standard for full-time research and clinical laboratory scientists.
-J-1 is used heavily for postdoctoral researchers and visiting scientists.
+J-1 visa is used heavily for postdoctoral researchers and visiting scientists.
 F-1 OPT and CPT cover students completing degree-adjacent lab work.
-TN applies to Canadian and Mexican nationals in qualifying laboratory science occupations.
+TN visa applies to Canadian and Mexican nationals in qualifying laboratory science occupations.
 EB-2 and EB-3 are available for permanent sponsorship once a candidate is established in a role.

 What qualifications are expected for Laboratory positions at University of Miami?